ArafatTheGoldenBoy/dynamic-brake-state/README.md

 | False-stop auditing | Document failure cases | Use telemetry `false_stop_flag` and scenario `false_stop` columns; capture qualitative frames with `S`/`--video-out`. |
 | ABS/slip control | Compare `--abs-mode off|fixed|adaptive` | Log `lambda_max`, `abs_factor`, `mu_est`, plus `t_to_stop_s` from scenario CSVs. |

+### Open items & terminology

+- **Persistent object tracking** – `_control_step()` currently selects the obstacle that is nearest in the *current* frame and only smooths its distance via a single-pole EMA (`s_used = 0.7·last_s0 + 0.3·nearest_s_active`).
+There is no notion of a track ID, IoU-based association, or per-object life cycle, so the braking target can change whenever detections flicker.
+Closing this gap would involve keeping a persistent track (ID, distance, velocity) across frames and only switching to a new obstacle after multi-frame confirmation/hysteresis.
+- **True measured sensor-to-actuator delay** – `_safety_envelope()` derives `latency_s = max(DT, (ema_loop_ms + extra_ms)/1000.0) + 0.03`, which is an estimate based on observed loop timing plus a fixed pad.
+This number is logged in telemetry, but it is *not* a direct measurement of “camera frame timestamp minus brake command timestamp.”
+To publish true sensor-to-actuator latency you would need to record precise timestamps for (a) when CARLA delivers each sensor frame, (b) when the controller issues a non-zero brake command, and ideally (c) when the vehicle dynamics reflect that command, then log their differences.
+Until that instrumentation exists, describe the logged latency as an estimate, not an empirical measurement.

 ### ABS actuator experiments (summary)

 - Switch controller modes with `--abs-mode off|fixed|adaptive`; keep `--apply-tire-friction` enabled so CARLA tire friction matches the requested μ.